Current projects

 Children's Anaesthesia & Surgery (Ninh Thuan)

-Reducing inequity in basic surgical and anaestehtci access in Ninh Thuan province
+Reducing inequities in basic surgical and anaesthetic access in Ninh Thuan province

 Read more